danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 kubectl apply -f ../../services/k8s/analytics-endpoint
 ```

-Next, [get an API key for your GCP](https://console.cloud.google.com/apis/credentials), which you need to pass via the **key** parameter in the url of your POST request: [your gcp api key].
+Next, [get an API key for your GCP](https://console.cloud.google.com/apis/credentials), which you need to pass via the **key** parameter in the url of your POST request: **[your gcp api key]**.
 Note that is is currently [not possible to provision this one programmatically](https://issuetracker.google.com/issues/76227920).
-Also note that **it takes some time before API keys become fully functional, to be safe wait at least 10 minutes** before attempting the below POST requests.
+Also note that **it takes some time before API keys become fully functional, to be safe wait at least 10 minutes** before attempting the below POST requests:

 ```bash
 # Verify v1/event method is working: